octo-technology-downunder/gcp-compute-engine-autoscaling-lab/README.md

 - Click on Project List (in the header next to the Google Cloud Platform Logo), the "Create Project"
 - Give it a "Name", select a billing account, then use the "Create" button

+You’ll need to be added to the list of user with rights for billing.
+Ask for an admin (ealliaume for example).

 For more information about this prerequisite step please refer to the [official documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

 ### 1. Create a bucket